CLI Reference

 Screenshots and inspection

-haptix screenshot [options]
+haptix tool screenshot [options]

 Capture the device screen.